 You can see the summary statistics from our model above.

 The model in the left pane is the model we just fit.
 The model in the right pane is a model I just made up (which is just wt predicting 3*mpg).
 You can see there are larger residuals in this second model.
-This model therefore has less precision in its estimate of the line of best fit.
-Generally, you want the data points tightly hugging the line (such as what is illustrated by the model in the left pane).
+This model therefore has less precision in its estimate of the line of best fit, and consequently higher standard error.
+Generally, you want the data points tightly hugging the line (like what can be seen in the left pane).
 When data points are further away from the line it indicates less precision.

 So standard error is a quantity representing the precision in our estimates.
-Here is the same table of summary statistics as above, so you don’t have to scroll.
+So you don’t have to scroll, here is the same table of summary statistics as above:

-That sums up the output in R. However, another cool trick in R Studio is to type the $ symbol right after your model object.
+That sums up the output in R. Another cool trick in R Studio is to type the $ symbol after your model object.
 It will generate a list of summary statistics from your model that you can explore further.

 If you want to check out the coefficients, residuals, fitted values, etc., you can do that.

-This can really come in handy if you want to feed any of these values elsewhere in your analysis.
-Say for example you wanted the exact sum of squares residuals value.
-You can obtain it by typing:
+This can really come in handy if you want to use any of these values elsewhere in your analysis.
+For example, if you need to use the sum of squared residuals, you can do that by typing:

 Congratulations!
-You are now officially more educated in linear regression!
-You know what linear regression is, what it is used for, how it works, and also how to do it in R. I hope that you found this useful.
-I would be interested to hear about your experiences with linear regression, so please do leave some thoughts below!
+You are now officially educated in linear regression!
+You know what linear regression is, what it is used for, how it works, and also how to do it in R.